askap-vast/vast-tools/docs/contributing/develop.md

 ## Development Checklist

 When adding features to the project it is important to document and test as much of the new code as possible.
-While it can be cumbersome, it really helps to maintain code quality and also the documentation for any future developers.
+While it can be cumbersome, it really helps to maintain both the code quality and the documentation for any future developers.
-Below is a checklist to refer to when adding new features or fixes to vast-tools:
+Below is a checklist to refer to when adding new features or fixes to vast tools.

   - Make sure docstrings and type hints are present on any new functions and classes.
   - Write tests where possible for new code (refer to the [Tests](../tests) section).